vippsas/vipps-developers/common-topics/cancel.md

 The payment flow can be aborted under certain circumstances:

-* When the user cancels (rejects) the initiated payment in Vipps.
+* When the user cancels (rejects) the initiated payment in Vipps MobilePay.
 * When the merchant cancels.
 * Timeouts: If the user does not confirm, etc.